My Homemade iPod Battery Pack

 Unixmonkey's Altoids boxUnixmonkey (and Chris DiClerico who has more pictures, or you can use an Atari 2600 cartridge) does the same thing.
 He feels like that will supply more juice than 8 AA batteries, but I think the amperage is higher with 8 AA batteries (if you take the mah and multiply by volts you get milliwatt hours: 8 1800 mah 1.2V AA's give 17,280 mW-hrs, 2 120 mah 8.4V batteries plus 2 1800 mah 1.2V AA's give only 6,336 mW-hrs, a third as much juice).
 He puts his setup into an Altoids tin (cinnamon, yuck) with a firewire port soldered into the side which has to be heavier duty than the packs of cards.
 Then he can use his sync cable to hook the Altoids tin up to the iPod and charge it.
 Pretty neat.
 The problem is you have to find a Firewire port.
 He gives a place you can buy them.
 I tried to order a few from there but they never shipped them which was just as well.
 They were about $2 each plus $4 postage.
 Some people have had luck using the 6-pin to 4-pin adapter that came with iPod (which they weren't using anyway) and tearing it up to extract the 6-pin port.
 One guy had tried the Firewire port but had oversoldered or something and wound up frying his iPod so that's another reason to avoid having to do the skilled soldering work.
 Here's a diagram of a firewire port where Pin 1 is + and Pin 2 is -.

 Juniperlater's car socket boxJuniperlater built something similar with the same battery configuration but instead of using a Firewire port he connected them to a car lighter socket.
 Then he could hook up a car adapter cord to charge the iPod.
-At the time that wouldn't work for me, but then I got a Griffin Powerpod car adapter ($4 at Amazon) (which I recommend because it also comes with a spare firewire charging cable; the PowerJolt is the same thing but with a USB port and cable, $19) so that seemed a good way to go.
+At the time that wouldn't work for me, but then I got a Griffin Powerpod car adapter ($10 at Amazon) (which I recommend because it also comes with a spare firewire charging cable; the PowerJolt is the same thing but with a USB port and cable, $16, that kit plus a wall adapter is $26) so that seemed a good way to go.
 Juniperlater used alligator clips to hook up to his socket so he didn't have to solder anything.
 He pointed out that he could use the contraption to recharge his cell phone as well (or a Palm).

-I bought an 8 AA battery holder (Radio Shack part 270-387, $1.89) and a 9V connector ($1) from Radio Shack.
+I bought an 8 AA battery holder (Radio Shack part 270-387, $1.99) and a 9V connector ($1) from Radio Shack.
 Then I got a lighter socket from Auto Zone ($3).
 I already had a bunch of unused AA NiMH batteries from my Archos Jukebox so I didn't need to buy batteries.
 I soldered the leads from the 9V connector to the lighter socket.
 The red lead (positive) attached to the center or tip of the lighter socket and the black lead (negative) attaches to the outer shell of the lighter socket.
-The lighter socket fits into a hole I cut in the side of a Band Aids can (in June 2005 Target had 85th anniversary Band Aids tins for $2.49; it comes with 85 band aids which you will need when you start cutting a hole in the metal) and is held in place with a screw-on piece that it comes with.
+The lighter socket fits into a hole I cut in the side of a Band Aids can and is held in place with a screw-on piece that it comes with.
 I put some pieces of foam on the sides of the socket to provide some additional support and put the battery holder in loose on top.
 That way it is all self-contained and I can plug the Powerpod into the side.
 Even though NiMH batteries are nominally 1.2 volts, not 1.5, that still gives me 9.6 volts.
 And when they are fully charged I get about 11 volts (there is a 0.7 volt drop across the PowerPod due to its diode but there is an advantage to that described later).
 In one test (see link below) I got 7.8 hours out of the iPod, but with 5 hour-long charges I got 27.7 hours of total playing time.
 It's not as efficient as the Belkin battery pack because you're losing power going through the iPod battery, but it's cheap and doesn't always have to be connected.
 And I like that it fit in some household consumer container like a Band Aids can like the earlier ones do.
-Lately, Stephen wrote and said he had built one of these in a sippy cup.
+Different devices and newer iPods can be charged by upgrading the car charging cable and adapter.

 At some point there was some discussion on the battery pack getting low enough on a charge that the iPod would start leaking its charge to the battery pack.
 This is a different behavior from what I saw in my test where the battery pack would go below the threshold for charging the iPod and then go back up above the threshold and start charging again.
 Either way I don't think you want to leave the iPod hooked up to the charger indefinitely, but people started incorporating diodes into their chargers.
 A diode always drops the voltage though so it seems like you would get fewer charges.
 As it turns out, the PowerPod car adapter I'm using has a fuse and a diode in it so my setup protects against surges and back flow.
 I thought the drop would give you fewer charges, but by the time the battery pack gets down to 0.7 volts above the iPod charging threshhold the batteries are pretty much shot anyway.
 NiMH batteries drop off quickly towards the end of their run cycle.
 For homemade chargers the diode really complicates things and if you're careful I don't know that you need it.